DimaPF/selenium_test/sqltasks/Readme.md

 Where "/sqltasks/" - directory which will be shared on Guest OS; "$PWD" - directory which will be shared on Host OS  ($PWD mean current directory, if you want you can use any path).
 Note: this directory should be used from other shared for Docker directory.
 Check list of shared directories in Docker > Preferences > File sharing.

-sudo docker run --name sqltasks -v "$PWD"/:/sqltasks/ -e POSTGRES_PASSWORD=password1 -d postgres
+sudo docker run --rm --name sqltasks -v "$PWD/:/sqltasks/" -e POSTGRES_PASSWORD=password1 -d postgres

 3.1 Check if container run.
 To check container status: docker ps -a